Suzannah Lipscomb: Media career

 In March 2018, Lipscomb began a series of podcasts for Historic England entitled Irreplaceable: A History of England in 100 Places.
 The podcast, presented by Lipscomb and journalist Emma Barnett, was awarded silver (second) in the "Best Branded Content" category of the British Podcast Awards on 19 May 2018.
 Lipscomb presented The Tsar and Empress: Secret Letters on Australia's SBS TV Channel in April 2018, and on the Yesterday channel in May 2018.

 Over four weeks in March 2019, Lipscomb, with Dan Jones and engineer Rob Bell, presented London: 2000 Years of History, for Channel 5 (UK).

 Lipscomb was a judge of the biography and memoirs section for the Costa Book Awards, and the Costa Book of the Year competition in 2019.
 In 2020, she was Head Judge of all sections of the Costa Book Awards, and the Costa Book of the Year.

 On 29 April 2021, Lipscomb began presenting her own podcast under the History Hit Umbrella, entitled Not Just The Tudors.
 After the initial four episodes, new episodes of Not Just The Tudors became available twice weekly.
 One reviewer on Podbay gives it five stars and says, "The blend of scholarship and public history is perfect", another five-star reviewer states, "It is informative yet pithy, humorous yet serious.
 Also impressive is the huge range of topics it addresses!
 I’m always amazed."
 Other reviewers on Chartable describe this podcast as "Addictive", "Splendid presentation and intriguing material", and "Fascinating and refreshing".

 In July and August 2021, Lipscomb presented Walking Tudor Britain for 5Select, in which the historian walked across different parts of Britain to uncover exciting hidden secrets of Tudor history.

 In November 2021, Lipscomb was a guest on Damian Barr's The Big Scottish Book Club, where she gave a reading from her latest book, What is History, Now?, followed by a discussion about how to recover the lost lives of women.

 In September 2022 Lipscomb was a major contributor to The Age of Elizabeth after the death of Queen Elizabeth II.

 On 30th January 2023 for More Four Lipscomb presented The Royals: A History of Scandals, a four-part series written by her and featuring in the first episode Wealth and Opulence, followed by Suspicious Deaths; Sex & Infidelity, and Scandalous Marriages over the following three weeks.

+In 2023 Lipscomb presented the first series of Step Into The Past, a podcast in collaboration with the National Trust, the first episode of which was about Lipscomb's own family.

+Lipscomb was chair of judges of the inaugural Women's Prize for Non-Fiction 2024, the longlist for which was announced in February 2024, the shortlist was announced in March 2024, with the winner, Naomi Klein, announced in June 2024, for her book "Doppelgänger: A Trip into the Mirror World".

+In October 2024 Lipscomb presented the first part of the second series of The Royals: A History of Scandals which will continue over six weeks.
+Part One was entitled Murder.